nmattia/quad-shader/HACKING.md

 ## Package the library

 ```
-npm prepare # or npm pack to see the .tgz
+npm run prepare # or npm pack to see the .tgz
 ```

 or alternatively, publish it: